alecjacobson/nested_cages/README.txt

 ------------- Compiling Nested Cages: -------------

-Once the above libraries are set (including changing their respecive cmake/findLIB file) our program is compiled using the following commands:
+Once the above libraries are set (including changing their respective cmake/findLIB file) our program is compiled using the following commands:

-cd nested_cages_demo/
+cd nested_cages/
 cmake .
 make